 The Northern California chapter of PEAK Grantmaking is pleased to present “Tying Grant Practices to Foundation Values” with Aimee Bruederle and Brooke Treadwell, grants officers at the William and Flora Hewlett Foundation.

-Participants are invited to attend this workshop whether or not they had the opportunity to join the 2019 PEAK Conference session or recent PEAK webinar of the same name.
-This workshop builds on those prior engagements by enabling participants to dive deeper into how they might operationalize the key steps of value-practice alignment at their organizations.
+Participants are invited to attend this workshop whether or not they had the opportunity to join the PEAK2019 Conference session or recent PEAK webinar of the same name.
+Building on those prior engagements, this workshop enables participants to dive deeper into how they might operationalize the key steps of value-practice alignment at their organizations.

 - How to navigate common constraints foundations face as they seek to align grantmaking practice and values